pkardas/shapes/README.md

 - Open terminal in PyCharm and execute `pip install -r requirements-all.txt`

+### GitHub

+You can fork this repository (https://docs.github.com/en/github/getting-started-with-github/quickstart/fork-a-repo) if you would like to push your solution to GitHub.

+However if you are not going to publish your solution, you can just clone / download content of this repository.

 ## Scenario

 You have joined Awesome Drawings Inc. as a Software Engineer.
 You will be responsible for extending company's core application - `shapes` - that was started by other engineers and requires finishing.